King's College London: Coat of arms

-The coat of arms displayed on the King's College London charter is that of George IV.
+The coat of arms displayed on the 1829 King's College London charter is that of George IV.
 The shield depicts the royal coat of arms together with an inescutcheon of the House of Hanover, while the supporters embody King's motto of sancte et sapienter.
 No correspondence is believed to have survived regarding the choice of this coat of arms, either in King's archives or at the College of Arms, and a variety of unofficial adaptations were used.
-The college was fined by London County Council in 1911 for using these arms without a licence.
-The current arms came into use in October 1989 but were not formally granted until 1995.

-These were developed following the mergers with Queen Elizabeth College and Chelsea College in 1985 and incorporate aspects of their heraldry.
-The official coat of arms, in heraldic terminology, is:
+The current arms came into use in October 1989 but received royal assent at the later date of 21 March 1995 for use of 'a Royal Crown proper'.
+The arms were developed following the mergers with Queen Elizabeth College and Chelsea College in 1985 and incorporate aspects of their heraldry.
+The arms in heraldic terminology, are described as follows: